 We publish reviews of books, poetry, plays, exhibitions, events, art festivals, films, TV series, and documentaries every month.
 We also have a section dedicated to bhasha, where reviews written in Indian vernacular languages are encouraged.
-Besides reviews, we also publish in-depth essays, interviews, and photo stories, and run our own podcast channel.
+Besides reviews, we also publish works of original fiction and poetry, translations, in-depth essays, interviews, and photo stories, and run our own podcast channel.

 Bengaluru Review also conducts workshops every month, details of which can be found on our Facebook Page.

 Sourav Roy is the Founding Editor of Bengaluru Review.
 He is a bilingual writer, poet, journalist, and translator.
 He is a visiting faculty at Azim Premji University and NIFT Bengaluru, where he teaches poetry and creative writing.
 He is also a core member of ‘Anjuman‘, a literary club that promotes Hindi-Urdu literature in Bengaluru.
 A blogger since 2010, Sourav has worked as an Editor at YourStory in the past, where he wrote exhaustively about India’s social sector.
 His published work includes Yayavar (Collection of poems) Karnakavita (Editor: Anthology of Hindi-Urdu poetry from Bengaluru), Teen Natak by Abhishek Majumdar (Editor), and Soho Mein Marx (Translator: 3 Plays by Howard Zinn).